f1datajunkie/WEC/markdown/Simple demo.md

 Some simple demonstrations of calculating position data.

-Naively, calculate position based on lap number and accumulated time (there may be complications based on whether the lead car records a laptine from pit entry...).
+Naively, calculate position based on lap number and accumulated time (there may be complications based on whether the lead car records a laptime from pit entry...).

 ```python
 #Find accumulated time in seconds